pixelstorm/coding_guidelines_custom_builds/README.md

 1. Updraft
 1. Wordfence
 1. Enhanced media library (premium)
-1. Query monitor
+1. Query monitor (use on staging sites only)
 1. Gravity Forms   (we have a premium license)
 1. Tablepress
-1. Timber
 1. Yoast
 1. Woocommerce